ThomasHoadley/react-marvel-dropdown/README.md

 - I assume that the tester will have a compatible version of Node.
 I considered adding `use-node-version=20.15.1` to .npmrc to set it at the latest LTS version but I didn't want to introduce possible build issues for the testing dev at this stage.
 Node version management could be discussed in future.

 - I would normally use pnpm for the build tool, but to reduce chance of errors for the tester, I have used npm.

+# Notes

+- I have added a debounce to the search function for best UX